percona/pmm-doc/docs/using/alerting.md

 1. Go to **Configuration > PMM Settings** and ensure that the **Alerting** option is enabled.
 This is enabled by default starting with PMM 2.31.
 However, if you have disabled it, the **Alerting** page displays only Grafana-managed alert rules.
 This means that you will not be able to create alerts based on PMM templates.
 2. Go to **Dashboards > Browse** and check the folders available for storing alert rules.
 If none of the available folders are relevant for your future alert rules, click **New > New Folder** and create a custom one.
-3. Go to **Alerting > Alert Rule Templates** and check the PMM built-in templates.
+3. Go to **Alerting > Alert Rule Templates** and check the adefault PMM templates.
 If none of the templates include a relevant expression for the type of alerts that you want to create, click **Add** to create a custom template instead.

 #### Configure alert templates
 Alerts templates are YAML files that provide the source framework for alert rules.